![]() |

 ***Plot***

-Andy maintains that he is innocent but it not taken seriously by the other inmates.
-In his initial years, he faces repeated sexual attacks from some of the violent gangs.
+Andy continually maintains his innocence but is not taken seriously by the other inmates.
+In his initial years of imprisonment, he faces repeated sexual attacks from some of the violent gangs.
 But when Andy offers his financial expertise to help the corrupt guards and prison warden shelter money legally, prison life improves for him drastically.
 Andy also befriends several of the inmates and begins writing weekly letters to the state legislature requesting funds to improve the prison's decrepit library.
-Finally after getting fed up with his relentless letters, they send him a donation which he puts to good use.
+Finally, after getting fed up with his relentless letters, they send him a donation which he puts to good use.

 After several years, Tommy Williams is incarcerated for burglary and arrives at Shawshank.
 Andy and Red befriend him, and Andy helps him pass his General Educational Development (GED) exam.
 Eventually, Tommy reveals to Red and Andy that his cellmate at another prison had claimed responsibility for the murders for which Andy was convicted.
-But when Andy approaches the warden with this critical information, the warden dismisses him and to protect himself from the money laundering operation, has Williams murdered which he covers up as a prison escape gone wrong.
-Andy refuses to continue the money laundering, but is threatened with dire consequences into changing his mind.
+But when Andy approaches the warden with this critical information, the warden dismisses him and in order to protect himself from the money laundering operation, has the key witness, Williams murdered which is covered up as a prison escape gone wrong.
+Andy refuses to continue the money laundering but is threatened with dire consequences into changing his mind.

 What happens next?
-You have to watch the movie to find out because I refuse to say anything more!
+You have to watch the movie to find out because I refuse to divulge anything more!

 My thoughts...